scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

 The *cctbx* is most easily installed into its own environment by using Anaconda with the command conda :code:`create -n my_env -c conda-forge cctbx-base python=3.11`.

-The *jupyterlabcctbxsnipsplus* is the variant of the *jupyterlabcctbxsnips* library with comments to guide editing of the snippets (https://github.com/MooersLab/jupyterlabcctbxsnipsplus).
+The *jupyterlabcctbxsnipsplus* is a variant of the *jupyterlabcctbxsnips* library with comments to guide editing of the snippets (https://github.com/MooersLab/jupyterlabcctbxsnipsplus).
 The snippet code contains its duplicate in a comment with the sites of tab stops marked with dollar signs and braces as in a the code for a snippet (Fig. :cite:`snipsplus`).
 Upon insertion of the snippet into a notebook cell, the commented out code is included.

 .. figure:: ./figs/snipsplus.png
    :align: center
-   :scale: 27%
+   :scale: 28%
    :figclass: bht

    An examples of a *cctbx* snippet with a duplicated copy in a comment. :label:`snipsplus`

 The atomic coordinates of the biomolecular structures are the other major type of data that are intimately associated with diffraction data.
-The fixed file format of Protein Data Bank coordinate files with the file extension of *pdb* originated in the 1970s with the birth of the Portein Data Bank, but very large biological macromolecules have been determined over the past two decades that exceeded the limits on the number of atoms permitted in one file.
+The fixed file format of Protein Data Bank coordinate files with the file extension of *pdb* originated in the 1970s with the birth of the Protein Data Bank, but very large biological macromolecules have been determined over the past two decades that exceeded the limits on the number of atoms permitted in one file.
 Structures like the ribosome had to be split across multiple files.
-To address this and other shortcomings of the PDB file format, the PDBx/mmCIF (Protein Data Bank Exchange macromolecular Crystallogrpahic Information Framework) file format has become the data standard :cite:`Westbrook22`.
+To address this and other shortcomings of the PDB file format, the PDBx/mmCIF (Protein Data Bank Exchange macromolecular Crystallogrpahic Information Framework) file format was recently made the new data standard :cite:`Westbrook22`.
 The *cctbx* has been adapted to read mmCIF files.

 taggedcctbxsnips
 +++++++++++++++++++++